MachinisteWeb/node-atlas/README.en.md

 - parameters in query part of URL (GET),
 - parameters in request body (POST),

+but also provide;

-- connection with database,
+- connections with database,
 - management of sessions,
-- do Websockets request/response and
+- Websockets request/response and
-- do more !
+- and more !